justinmeiners/pre-rendered-backgrounds/docs/index.md

 Whenever you create a new system, there are millions of tiny questions that need to be answered about how the parts should fit together, or which approach should be taken in a particular circumstance.
 This is one of the tough parts of doing something new.
 What we created is a vertical slice of the engine that answers these critical artistic and technical questions, such as, "what goes into making a scene?" "how big should the player be?" "how should sound combine with scenes?".
 With these questions answered we could now horizontally scale out the prototype into a game.

-In the rest of this article, we will review some of the questions we faced and explain our solutions for them.
+In the rest of this article, we will review some of the problems we faced and explain our solutions for them.

 ## Engine